Table of contents

 Welcome to the swamp of angles (vinkelträsket)!
 Insert a Cartesian coordinate system i the center of the sphere and create a free body diagram for the sphere!

 Since the surfaces are smooth they can only give rise to normal forces.
-We thus have contact forces at AA and BB, as well as a weight force which acts on the center of the sphere.
+We thus have contact forces at and , as well as a weight force which acts on the center of the sphere.
 Since all forces are directed through the center of the sphere, force equilibrium will be enough to solve for all unknowns.

 clear